 Board of Directors

-Monica le Roux, President
+Monica le Roux, Treasurer

 First elected in 2013; re-elected once, this three-year term expires in 2019

 I was born in Missoula, Mont., and I’ve lived in and enjoyed both rural and urban settings from Orcas Island and Port Townsend, to Seattle, New York City, and Washington, D.C.
 I’ve worked in a university library, various doctors’ offices, a corporate real estate firm, and a tall ship galley or two.
 Currently, I am a clerk at William James Bookseller and an employee of the Rose Theatre.
 I have traveled in the Americas, Europe, Africa, and Asia, visiting grocery stores in every place along the way where I adore finding ingredients I’ve never heard of and experimenting.
 I love Port Townsend, have put down roots here, and am looking forward to finding new ways to participate in this community.

 Appointed in Oct 2018, this six-month term expires in June 2019

 Jen grew up in a small town called Cherokee in California where she was raised among chickens, cows, sheep, goats, a horse, and her favorite... a pig named Rosie.
 She was swept away by a passion for ballet and went to a ballet boarding school in Massachusetts for high school.
 After moving to San Francisco for university and then Portland to receive her doctorate in physical therapy she sought out the smaller town feel again and magically found herself in Port Townsend.
 She sees the preciousness of living in a region so full of valuable farm and ranch land and knows the important role the Co-op plays in providing local foods to the city of Port Townsend.
 She hopes the Co-op can stay strong and continue to grow far into the future.